 Miles’s ultra-modern home is arguably one of the best-looking residences in the whole movie.
 And, you guessed it, it really exists!

-The three-bedroom Ohara house, built in 1959, was designed by modernist designer Richard Neutra and is located on a pretty hillside in Silver Lake.
+The three-bedroom Ohara house, built in 1959, was designed by famed modernist architect Richard Neutra and is located on a pretty hillside in Silver Lake.
 Unlike the other homes in the movie, interior scenes for Miles’ home were also filmed there!

 The quaint & Christmassy Surrey village